Urinary Tract Infection (UTI) in Children

 (ureters) carry urine from the kidneys to the bladder.
 Urine is stored in the bladder.

 When the bladder is emptied, the urine travels through a tube called the urethra and

 passes out of the body.
 Bacteria can infect any part of this system.

 Normal urine contains water, salts, and waste products.
-It is free of
+It's free of

 urethra, travel up to the bladder, ureters, and kidneys, and begin to grow.
 Most